Ross Dam: Third phase

-In 1939, superintendent of the Skagit Hydroelectric Project James Delmage Ross has died, so Ruby Dam was renamed Ross Dam in his memory.
+In 1939, superintendent of the Skagit Hydroelectric Project James Delmage Ross died, so Ruby Dam was renamed Ross Dam in his memory.
 In 1943 a consortium of contractors including Morrison-Knudsen, which had previously participated in construction of Hoover Dam, began new construction on the dam ultimately raising its height to 475 ft.
 Energy demands during World War II coincided with an energy shortage in Seattle, requiring that the dam be constructed quickly, but the dam did not generate any power until many years after the war ended.
 This third phase was finished in 1949, to 540 ft.
 This height would cause the reservoir at full pool to extend slightly past the Washington-British Columbia border.
 The reservoir, however, did not fill past the national border until 1954.
 As compensation for the flooded land, which totals about 500 acre, Seattle City Light paid the Province of British Columbia $250,000, as well as an annual payment of $5,000.
 Two years prior to the reservoir reaching full pool, construction of the Ross Dam power plant began, and two turbines first went on line in 1956, generating 360 MW of power.
-Another two generators were added later, increasing the capacity to its current 460 MW.
+Another two generators were added later, increasing the capacity to its current 450 MW.